WebQAmGaze: A Multilingual Webcam Eye-Tracking-While-Reading Dataset: Data Analysis

 \subsection{Dataset Statistics}

-We collected data from a total of 332 participants.
-After performing the filtering steps described in Section \ref{preprocessing-steps}, we obtain data from 194 participants, 124 from the English data, 51 from the Spanish data, and 19 from the German data.
-We report the participants' age distribution ($\mu\approx35.19,\sigma\approx12.07$) and the sampling rate of \textit{WebGazer} ($\mu\approx24.93,\sigma\approx5.54$) in Figure \ref{fig:experiment-results-bar}.
-We also visualize through box plots the \textit{WebGazer}'s average accuracy after the last validation step and the time taken to complete the experiment in Figure \ref{fig:experiment-results-box}.
+We collect data from a total of 600 participants.
+After performing the filtering steps described in Section \ref{preprocessing-steps}, we retain data from 353 participants, 154 for English, 57 for Spanish data, 21 for German data, and 121 for Turkish.
+We report the participants' age distribution ($\mu=29.47$ years, $\sigma=11.74$) and the sampling rate of the webcams measured ($\mu=25.39$ Hz , $\sigma=5.67$) in Figure \ref{fig:experiment-results-bar}.
+The \textit{WebGazer}'s calibration accuracy after the last 5-point validation step ($\mu=32.10$ \%, $\sigma=22.28$) and the time taken to complete the full experiment ($\mu=17.97$ mins, $\sigma=7.37$) are shown in Figure \ref{fig:experiment-results-box}.

+To complement the calibration accuracy as a metric of data quality, we also report the average offset from the calibration data calculated as the average distance from each validation point (in pixels).
+Table \ref{tab:median_offset_per_resolution} shows the average offset for each of the screen resolutions in our participant groups.
+Figures \ref{fig:good-validation} and \ref{fig:bad-validation} show examples of good and bad validation results.